 - The co-operation of the patient during the procedure

 - The natural healing process of the eye itself

-- The presence of other eye disease may affect the prognosis of cataract surgery
+- The presence of other eye diseases may affect the prognosis of cataract surgery

 How can cataract surgery change my life?

-Many people who undergo cataract surgery by Dr Natasha Lim praise the life-changing effect of the procedure.
-Vision is restored and colours come back to life with the world being brighter and more vivid.
-The micro-incisional technique cataract surgery used by Dr Natasha Lim aims to provide high quality of vision after surgery.
-In cases where the patient has pre-existing refractive error such as short-sightedness, long-sightedness, astigmatism or presbyopia (“lao hua”), cataract surgery has the potential to provide better vision than was previously experienced (without glasses) before cataract developed.
+Many people who underwent cataract surgery by Dr Natasha Lim, praised the life-changing effects of the procedure.
+Vision is restored and colours came back to life, with the world being brighter and more vivid.
+The micro-incisional technique cataract surgery used by Dr Natasha Lim, aims to provide a high quality of vision after surgery.
+In cases where the patient has pre-existing refractive errors such as short-sightedness, long-sightedness, astigmatism or presbyopia (“lao hua”), cataract surgery has the potential to provide better vision than was previously experienced (without glasses) before cataract developed.

 Dr Natasha Lim is a fellowship-trained, specialist cataract, refractive and corneal surgeon who has performed cataract surgery for over 15 years.
 Her ophthalmic training was mainly undertaken at Moorfields Eye Hospital in London, the leading specialist eye facility in the UK, and one of the world’s principal eye centres.
 Since becoming a consultant at Singapore National Eye Centre in 2008, Dr Lim has built her practice and surgery around clinical excellence, reputation and trust.
 She aims to deliver the highest possible quality of care.